Yusuf-Abol/Alumni-Interaction-and-Conversation-Dynamics-NLP/README.md

 ## **Dataset**
-The dataset consists of **3,091 messages** with the following breakdown:
+The dataset was sourced from 'Certified Statistician' WhatsApp group consisting of **3,091 messages** with the following breakdown:
 - **Average message length**: 28.14 characters
 - **Media messages**: 343
 - **Emojis used**: 1,040